-Here on this page about Canada Facts you will find 25 fascinating facts and interesting information - not only for kids but for all who want to know more about this wonderful country.
+Our updated Facts about Canada will share 25 fascinating facts and interesting information about this wonderful North American country.

-- The country also has two of the biggest lakes in the world: Great Bear Lake and Great Slave Lake.
+4. More than half of all the lakes in the world are located in Canada!
+The country counts more than 3 million lakes and 31,700 big lakes with an area over 300 hectares.
+Canada also includes two of the biggest lakes in the world: Great Bear Lake and Great Slave Lake.

-- Montreal, Canada's second biggest city after Toronto, is also the second biggest city in the world (after Paris) that has a French-speaking population after Paris?
+5. Toronto is Canada's largest metropole with about seven million people.
+Montreal, Canada's second largest city with over 4.3 million inhabitants, is also the second largest city in the world that has a French-speaking population - after Paris in France.

-- Nine out of ten Canadians live in the US - Canada border region (up to 200km from the US/Canada border).
+- Nine out of ten Canadians live in the US - Canada border region which includes the area up to 160 km/ 99 miles from the US - Canada border.

-- The Bay of Fundi in the eastern part of Canada has the highest tides in the world.
-The waves there are more than thirteen metres high.
+- The Bay of Fundi in eastern Canada has the highest tides in the world.
+The waves there are more than 13 m/ 42 ft high.

 - Jasper Nationalpark in the Rocky Mountains spans over several vegetation zones.